-Fly fishing in Central Oregon
+Fly fishing in Bend and Central Oregon

 The Metolius river, is another amazing fishery for some of the most awesome fly fishing in Central Oregon.
 It is designated a Wild and Scenic river.
 Starting at the base of Black Butte, the river meanders from the mountainside and travels northward until it joins up with Lake Billy Chinook.
 It is home to large bull trout, resident rainbow, mountain whitefish and kokanee salmon